dalong0514/selfstudy/007视频笔记/2023008ChatGPT-Prompt-Engineering-for-Developers/0201prompt_eng_guidelines.md

+## 0201. prompt_eng_guidelines

-In this video,Isa will present some guidelines for prompting to help you get the results that you want.
+In this video, Isa will present some guidelines for prompting to help you get the results that you want.
 In particular, she'll go over two key principles for how to write prompts to prompt engineer effectively.
 And a little bit later, when she's going over the Jupyter Notebook examples, I'd also encourage you to feel free to pause the video every now and then to run the code yourself, so you can see what this output is like and even change the exact prompts and play with a few different variations to gain experience with what the inputs and outputs of prompting are like.

 So, I'm going to outline some principles and tactics that will be helpful while working with language models like ChatGPT.